Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

     - Click on Test, if it shows success, click on save and then click on connect.

+    - You would need VNC viewer for ODICS

 - You need to have a connection to PostgreSQL database through pgAdmin.
   If it's not, download and follow the instructions in this file.
 [Install pgAdmin](https://www.pgadmin.org/download/)